One of the best reasons for using WordPress is that you don’t need to mess with code to manage a website successfully.

 (Tools > Developer > Page Source)

-Scroll down the screen until you can spot the code that you have added (code added to the header section is typically located between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down the screen until you find the code that you have added (if adding code to the header section, it will normally be contained between the <head> and </head> tags) …

 If you can see the code in your page, then all that’s left is to test your script and make sure that everything is working correctly.
 If you experience any errors, repeat the above process to make sure that your code has been pasted in correctly, or get help from a professional.
 As stated at the beginning of this tutorial, always back up your files and database before doing anything that involves changing code.

 Congratulations!
 Now you know how to add scripts and code snippets to your content.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie